vilesport/General-Xv6/Lab 1/README.md

     + And then follow the lab tutorial to continue setup software environment.
 2. Follow this [guide](https://pdos.csail.mit.edu/6.828/2018/tools.html) and install all tools needed.

-After setup environment, git clone the job into lab by `git clone https://pdos.csail.mit.edu/6.828/2018/jos.git lab` and start to the exercises.
+After setup environment, git clone the job into lab by `git clone https://pdos.csail.mit.edu/6.828/2018/jos.git lab` and start the exercises.

 ---